vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 There is significant customer demand for this feature.

-Since Tables are likely to contain sensitive information, creating Table as a separate section in the config will allow administrators to configure Tables separately and thus restrict access to approved pipelines only.
+Since enrichment tables are likely to contain sensitive information, creating enrichment table as a separate section in the config will allow administrators to configure enrichment tables separately and thus restrict access to approved pipelines only.

 Being a top level configuration option allows the data to be loaded separately from VRL, this provides cleaner opportunities to provide for encryption and reloading.
-Since the data source becomes an orthogonal concept to VRL we can add features and new data sources to Tables without any impact on VRL.
+Since the data source becomes an orthogonal concept to VRL we can add features and new data sources to enrichment tables without any impact on VRL.
 VRL can transparently swap datasources in and out.

 Multiple transforms can share a single table, providing faster load time and more efficient memory usage.